-- Notify the customer and Zemo Partnership within 5 business days; - Analyse the root cause and implement corrective action; - Implement measures to avoid reoccurrence.
+- · Notify the customer and Zemo within five working days; - Analyse the root cause and implement corrective action; - Implement measures to avoid reoccurrence; - Use new declaration numbers for any reissued/corrected declarations (a new version of the previous declaration number is recommended, e.g. Ref001 might become Ref001_v2).

 The RFS shall maintain records of all sustainability declarations and recall situations.
-These will be subject to inspection during compliance audit.
+These will be subject to inspection during the compliance audit.